rdeneau/gitbook-fsharp-training/fundamentals/syntax/1-bases.md

 int "2";;             // val it : int = 2
 ```

-☝️ Note that this rule has been relaxed in some cases in [F# 6](https://learn.microsoft.com/en-us/dotnet/fsharp/whats-new/fsharp-6#additional-implicit-conversions).
+☝️ Note that this rule has been relaxed in some cases in [F♯ 6](https://learn.microsoft.com/en-us/dotnet/fsharp/whats-new/fsharp-6#additional-implicit-conversions).

 ## String